andreikitaitsev/SymINDy/paper/paper.md

-A less limiting framework, which trades generality with lack of interpretability, consists in the use of Neural Networks to reconstruct differential equations [@sciml; @kidger2021on]: in order to keep interpretability but increase the generality of SINDy, @ManziIAC:2020 introduced the combination of Genetic Programming-based Symbolic Regression and Sparse Regression for the reconstruction of ordinary differential equations, which has lead to the development of SymINDy.
+A less limiting framework, which trades generality with lack of interpretability, consists in the use of Neural Networks to reconstruct differential equations [@sciml; @kidger2021on]: in order to keep interpretability but increase the generality of SINDy, @ManziIAC:2020 introduced the combination of Genetic Programming-based Symbolic Regression and Sparse Regression for the reconstruction of ordinary differential equations, which has lead to the development of the **SymINDy** library.

 # Mathematics

-The starting assumption is access to a number of measurements, in general noisy, that can be arranged into a snapshot matrix:
+The starting assumption is access to a number of measurements that can be arranged into a snapshot matrix:

 $$
     \mathbf{Y} = [\mathbf{y}_1(t_1), \ \ \mathbf{y}_2(t_2), \ \ \ldots, \ \ \mathbf{y}_n(t_n)]